 Labors, Permits, and Materials

 Beyond just the pilings, filler material, polyurethane foam, or waterproofing sealant that go into fixing a foundation, you also have to consider the cost of labor.
-Work on a foundation repair averages around $200 per hour.
-You may be able to perform minor foundation crack repair without needing permission from the city, but bigger repair jobs are usually substantial enough to require $75-$150 in permits.
+Work on foundation repair averages around $200 per hour.
+You may be able to perform minor foundation crack repairs without needing permission from the city, but bigger repair jobs are usually substantial enough to require $75-$150 in permits.

-Additional Foundation Repair Costs and Considerations
+What Are Additional Foundation Repair Costs and Considerations?

-Once you’ve determined your foundation issue and type along with the pricing factors listed above, there are a few more aspects to consider.
+Once you’ve determined your foundation issue and type of repair, along with the pricing factors listed above, there are a few more aspects to consider.
 Foundation repair is one of the most extensive home projects, and some homeowners will also need a soil or structural engineer report, detailed below.

 Unexpected problems can also pop up, delaying your timeline or increasing your total price.
 However, these additional costs aren’t typical for minor repairs.